nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Constraints

-* Add an order under the customer at the specified `CUSTOMER_INDEX`, with a default `pending` status.
+* Add an order under the customer at the specified `CUSTOMER_INDEX`, with a default `Pending` status.
 * The index refers to the index number shown in the displayed customer list.
 * The index and quantity **must be a positive integer** 1, 2, 3, …​
 * 'ITEM' can contain any printable characters, but it should not be blank.
 * Date must follow the following format: `DD-MM-YYYY`
 * If the quantity is not provided, the quantity will be set to a default value of **1**.
-* If there already exists a pending order with similar item(same item excluding space and casing), identical quantity and date under that customer, a warning will be given.
+* If there already exists a pending order with similar item (same item excluding space and casing), identical quantity and date under that customer, a warning will be given.
 * If the order `DATE` has elapsed the current date, a warning will be given.

 </box>